SUNCHAOYI923/Expense_Tracker/README.md

 You’ll learn:

 - How to design effective prompts to generate backend logic
-  如何设计高效的 Prompt 来生成后端业务逻辑
-- How to interpret and test GPT outputs through a CLI
+- How to interpret and test AI outputs
-  如何通过命令行测试并验证 GPT 输出的代码
 - How to integrate **pandas** and **matplotlib** for data analysis & visualization
-  如何使用 pandas 与 matplotlib 进行数据分析与可视化
-- How to connect Python backend with a **PyQt5** GUI
+- How to connect Python backend with GUI
-  如何将 Python 后端逻辑与 PyQt5 图形界面结合
 - How to iterate and debug collaboratively with AI
-  如何与 AI 协作，快速迭代与调试代码

 ## 3. Specific design